-COEX mall is located in Gangnam under Korea’s World Trade Center and has to be Seoul’s most famous malls.
+COEX mall is located in Gangnam under Korea’s World Trade Center and has to be one of the most famous places for shopping in Seoul.
 COEX actually happens to be Asia’s largest underground shopping malls!
 Pretty neat!

-Underground shopping has to be the best shopping experience if you’re on a tight budget.
-Located underground, usually connected to the subway, these underground shopping meccas carry tons of small retailers carrying various cosmetic, clothing, and accessories stories at low prices.
+Underground shopping has to be the best experience if you’re on a tight budget.
+Located underground, usually connected to the subway, these underground meccas carry tons of small retailers carrying various cosmetic, clothing, and accessories stories at low prices.

-These shopping streets are pretty much everything you can get in a mall, but scattered throughout one main street and or alleyways.
+These shopping streets are pretty much everything you can get in a mall, but scattered throughout one main street and its alleyways.
 Some include huge international brands and other streets are for local artists and boutiques.
 We love going to these areas for a meal then spending the rest of our time checking out the different shops!

 Garosugil looks less like most of your shopping in Korea since it’s shopping isn’t located underground or in tall buildings.
 All of these stores and specialty shops are located on an outdoor promenade on a tree lined road.
 You will find chic boutiques with the latest fashion trends as well as tons of cafes and restaurants.

 This is where the elite shop, we say this because this is where you will find your Louis Vuitton and other designer labels most people can’t really afford.
-Don’t let that deter you from visiting though, there because you are just a short walk away from Garosugil’s shopping street!
+Don’t let that deter you from visiting though, there because you are just a short walk away from Garosu-gil’s shopping street!

 This shopping street is bustling in Seoul.
 Full of big international and domestic brands the stores in Gangnam tend to be huge and multilevel.
 There are also tons of cosmetic and accessory stores here as well.
 Gangnam is also famous for it’s clubs and nightlife as well as delicious food options.
 You can find a giant “Gangnam Style” photo spot that plays PSY’s famous song to take a quick pic in too!

-Subway Line 2 Gangnam Station Exit 10 & 11
+Get There: Gangnam Station (Line 2), Exits 10 & 11

 Myeongdong is probably the most famous shopping area in Seoul.
 There are several department stores, huge international labels like Nike, H&M, Forever 21, etc. as well as local brands.
 This is also the best place for Korean beauty products as a lot of Korea’s best beauty brands have their flagship stores in Myeongdong.
 Shopping here can be a bit overwhelming, but you have endless shopping and food options to choose from!

 Dongdaemun is a famous spot to find local Korean fashion.
 The department stores are full of local designers and boutiques.
-You can even shop late at night until the wee hours of the morning here, there’s even a department store named after it’s late night shopping hours called AMPM.
+You can even shop late at night until the wee hours of the morning here.
+There’s even a department store named after it’s late night shopping hours called AMPM.

-Subway Line 1&4 Dongdaemun Station Exit 8 or 9
+Get There: Dongdaemun Station (Lines 1&4), Exit 8 or 9

 Samcheong is conveniently located next to Gyeongbokgung Palace and Bukchon Hanok Village.
 These adorable, tree lined streets are chocked full of small, independent boutiques as well as cosmetic stores, restaurants, cafes, and museums.
 This happens to be one of our favorite places to shop for a unique gift or just to grab a cup of coffee with a pleasant view.

-Subway Line 3 Anguk Station Exit 1
+Get There: Anguk Station (Line 3), Exit 1

 Insadong is a great spot to pick up a souvenir from Korea as well as shop at local, independent gift stores.
 Through the streets of Insadong you can find local antiques, traditional paintings and artwork, tons of galleries, and one of the only areas in Seoul you can really find souvenirs that say Korea on them.

-Subway Line 3 Anguk Station Exit 6
+Get There: Anguk Station (Line 3), Exit 6

 Anywhere where large groups of young adults gather or live in Seoul you can guarantee there will be great shopping!
 Nearby university campuses are streets after streets of local boutiques, international brand name stores, cosmetic stores, and also tons of food and night life options!
 Some of our favorite local universities to shop near are below.

 Hongkik University or Hongdae is one of Seoul’s best spots for shopping and nightlife for young adults.
 There are tons of clothing, accessory, footwear, and specialty boutiques here along with tons of street food, cafes, restaurants, bars, and clubs!

-Subway Line 2 Hongkik University Station Exit 9
+Get There: Subway Line 2 Hongkik University Station Exit 9

-Ewha Women’s University
+Ehwa Women’s University (Edae)

 Also known as Edae, this area is full of shopping!
 Explore the main street and alleyways for different cosmetic stores, independent retailers, accessory stores, and for foreigners this is a great area to find a hair salon!
 You also have tons of food and drink options here too!

-Subway Line 2 Ewha Women’s University Exit 2 & 3
+Get There: Subway Line 2 Ewha Women’s University Exit 2 & 3

 Located right next to Yonsei University and located smack in the middle both Hongdae and Edae, Sinchon hosts plenty of options for shopping including small clothing stores to big retail brand stores.
 Like the other two university areas mentioned there are tons of food and drink options in this area as well!

-Subway Line 2 Sinchon Station Exit 2 & 3
+Get There: Subway Line 2 Sinchon Station Exit 2 & 3

 Don’t let the amount of options for places to go shopping in Seoul overwhelm you, especially if you’re short on time!
-Alot of the mega malls carry a similar selection of stores, so if you visit one you’ve pretty much seen them all.
+A lot of the mega malls carry a similar selection of stores, so if you visit one you’ve pretty much seen them all.